 2. Puddicombe Farms

 Puddicombe Estate Farms, Winery and Cider is a family-owned farm where you can enjoy the fresh air and the beautiful scenery of the countryside.
 The farm offers a wide range of PYO apple varieties, including Ambrosia, Cortland, Empire, Fuji and Gala.
-The venue also offers a wide range of activities centred around their farm, estate and winer,y including tasting tours and train rides.
+The venue also offers a wide range of activities centred around their farm, estate and winery,y including tasting tours and train rides.
 In September, during Apple-lee Fun Weekends, enjoy P.Y.O Apples, live entertainment, children’s village, fall harvest train rides, 3 wine/cider tastings, juice tasting, campfire & marshmallow roast, fall craft, and kids’ bouncy fun.

 Hours: